AgilAghamirzayev/ultimate-java-interview-questions/README.md

 - _Note: Runtime weaving is the slowest_

-### What are the differences of Spring AOP and AspectJ
+### What are the differences of Spring AOP and AspectJ?